-Joseph Mason was an English agricultural laborer who was convicted and transported for taking part in mass protests against the introduction of threshing machines.
-He vividly describes his encounters with Aboriginal people, and the flora and fauna of the bush.
+Joseph Mason, an English agricultural labourer, was convicted and transported for taking part in mass protests against the introduction of threshing machines, which were threatening to destroy the livelihood of English rural workers.
+Joseph was unusual among labourers in being a fluent writer and a voracious reader.
+His manuscript, only recently discovered, is published here for the first time.
+In it, he vividly describes life on the frontier, his encounters with Aboriginal people, and the flora and fauna of the bush.
 He tells of the living and working conditions of assigned convicts, and early horticultural and farming practices.
-This is a fresh and unique first-person account of the convict experience—a new and invaluable addition to the primary sources of Australian colonial history.
+The description of his explorations along the Nepean River captures the dramatic landscape of the gorge so accurately that it could serve as a guide for the modern bushwalker.
+This is a fresh and unique first-person account of the convict experience-a new and invaluable addition to the primary sources of Australian colonial history.

 "synopsis" may belong to another edition of this title.